 Via dell'Eremo is accessible from central Trieste by car or taxi.
 The address is residential, and the surrounding quarter does not have the commercial infrastructure of the seafront districts, which means planning ahead matters more here than at centrally located venues.
 Visitors to Trieste who have used similar hill addresses as reference points, whether in Genoa, Naples, or other Italian port cities where the residential districts above the waterfront maintain their own dining ecosystems, will recognise the logic: you go deliberately, not incidentally.

-Given the limited publicly available information about current hours and booking channels, contacting the restaurant directly or visiting in person to confirm availability is the sensible approach.
+Contact the restaurant directly to confirm availability.
 Trieste's dining rhythm skews later than northern European expectations but earlier than Rome, and hill restaurants in Italian cities of this type often have tighter operating windows than their centro storico counterparts.
 For context on comparable kitchen-focused addresses in the Italian northeast, Dal Pescatore in Runate and Reale in Castel di Sangro both reward the deliberate journey over the casual drop-in, a sensibility that translates to smaller neighbourhood addresses as well.
 For visitors whose reference points extend further, Atelier Moessmer Norbert Niederkofler in Brunico in the Alto Adige similarly reflects a regional sourcing logic applied rigorously over time.

 A Quick Peer Check